The health benefits of drinking coffee are pretty impressive.

-Bottom Line: The amount of acrylamide in coffee can vary greatly.
-Well roasted, dark, fresh coffee beans are likely to have the lowest amount.
+The amount of acrylamide in coffee can vary greatly.
+Well-roasted, dark, fresh coffee beans are likely to have the lowest amount.

-While a link between acrylamide intake and cancer in humans hasn't been proven, it cannot be ruled out.
+While a link between acrylamide intake and cancer in humans hasn’t been proven, it can’t be ruled out.

-However, coffee drinking has not been shown to increase your risk of cancer.
-In fact, it's linked with a reduced risk of developing some types of cancers (
+However, coffee drinking hasn’t been shown to increase your risk of cancer.
+In fact, it’s linked to a reduced risk of developing some types of cancers (

-For example, in one study, people who increased their coffee intake by 2 cups per day had a 40% lower risk of liver cancer (
+For example, in one study, people who increased their coffee intake by 2 cups (475 mL) per day had a 40% lower risk of liver cancer (

 Coffee drinking is also linked to a plethora of other health benefits, such as living longer and a reduced risk of many diseases.

-Bottom Line: Coffee hasn't been shown to increase your risk of cancer.
-It has actually been linked with a reduced risk of some types of cancers, such as liver cancer.
+Coffee hasn’t been shown to increase your risk of cancer.
+In fact, it has been linked to a reduced risk of some types of cancers, such as liver cancer.

 Given the potential health benefits of coffee, it’s not something you need to cut out.

-Bottom Line: Coffee contains many other chemicals that may be beneficial to your health; cutting it out isn't necessary.
+Coffee contains many other chemicals that may be beneficial to your health.
+Cutting it out isn’t necessary.

-However, if you are concerned, then here are a few steps you can take to minimize your exposure:
+However, if you’re concerned, here are a few steps you can take to minimize your exposure:

-- Quit smoking and try to minimize your exposure to secondhand smoke.
+- If you smoke, quit smoking and try to minimize your exposure to secondhand smoke.

-- Keep frying to a minimum, as it produces the most acrylamide of all cooking methods.
+- Try to keep frying to a minimum, as it produces the most acrylamide of all cooking methods.